 You: But I saw a valuable stamp on the internet and this looks exactly like it!

-Wow, it MUST be the same stamp!
-But wait… does it have the same perforations, paper, watermark, colour, shade, or that one subtle error that the untrained eye can’t see?
+Whoa there, Sherlock.
+Does it have the same perforations, paper, watermark, colour, shade, or that one subtle error that the untrained eye can’t see?
 No idea what I’m talking about?
 If you’re new to stamps, they can be much more complicated than they look.
 Often the valuable ones look just like the worthless ones.
 Take it to a dealer.

 You: But I saw a valuable stamp on the internet and this comes from the same country!